VectorWorkshopBaoErJie/CargoDocTranslate/Cargo_doc_cn/reference/resolver_cn.md

 {==+==}

 {==+==}
-dependencies are resolved with the union of all features enabled on them. for example, if one package depends on the [`im`] package with the [`serde` dependency] enabled and another package depends on it with the [`rayon` dependency] enabled, then `im` will be built with both features enabled, and
+Dependencies are resolved with the union of all features enabled on them.
+For example, if one package depends on the [`im`] package with the [`serde` dependency] enabled and another package depends on it with the [`rayon` dependency] enabled, then `im` will be built with both features enabled, and